DHSProgram/DHS-Analysis-Code/Readme.md

 When possible code that was used for DHS analysis reports can be found in this repository.
 The code will be stored in a folder with the report publication ID (for instance AS81 for the urban poverty study) or by topic (for instance effective coverage).

+The DHS Program analysis reports can fall into the following main categories: AS - Analysis Study, CR - Comparative Report, MR - Methodological Report, WP - Working Paper .

 You can search for all DHS publications and reports on the [DHS publication search page](https://www.dhsprogram.com/search/)

 ## User Forum

-If you have questions on the analysis of DHS data, please post your them on the [DHS User Forum](https://userforum.dhsprogram.com/).
+If you have questions on the analysis of DHS data, please post them on the [DHS User Forum](https://userforum.dhsprogram.com/).